The Potential of Coordinated Gravitational-Wave Followup for Improving Kilonova Detection Prospects: Lessons from GW190425: Abstract

 \section{Abstract}

 The discovery of a kilonova associated with the GW170817 binary neutron star merger had far-reaching implications for our understanding of several open questions in physics and astrophysics.
-Unfortunately, since then, only one robust binary neutron star merger was detected through gravitational waves, GW190425, and no electromagnetic counterpart was identified for it.
-We analyze all reported electromagnetic followup observations of GW190425 and find that while the gravitational-wave localization uncertainty was large, most of the 90\% probability region could have been covered within hours had the search been coordinated.
-Instead, more than 5 days after the merger, the uncoordinated search covered only 50\% of the probability, with some areas observed over 100 times, and some never observed.
-We further show that, according to some models, it would have been possible to detect the GW190425 kilonova, despite the larger distance and higher component masses compared to GW170817.
-These results emphasize the importance of coordinating followup of gravitational-wave events, not only to avoid missing future kilonovae, but also to discover them early.
-Such coordination, which is especially important given the rarity of these events, can be achieved with the Treasure Map, a tool developed specifically for this purpose.
+Unfortunately, since then, only one robust binary neutron star merger was detected through gravitational waves, GW190425, and no electromagnetic counterpart was identified for it following an uncoordinated search.
+In order to estimate the potential difference that coordinated followup could make for future events, we analyze all reported electromagnetic followup observations of GW190425.
+We find that even for a large gravitational-wave localization uncertainty, such as this one, most of the 90\% probability region can be covered within hours with a coordinated search, given the observational resources expended in this case by the community.
+However, more than 5 days after the GW190425 merger, its uncoordinated search covered only 50\% of the probability, with some areas observed over 100 times, and some never observed.
+According to some models, the GW190425 kilonova could have been detected, despite the larger distance and higher component masses compared to GW170817.
+These results emphasize that coordinated followup of gravitational-wave events can, in principle, significantly improve both the chances of finding electromagnetic counterparts, and the time it takes to do so, compared to uncoordinated searches.